davigega/pv_residual/README.md

 ## Help File (schelp not ready yet)
 In the mean time:
-Like every PV_Ugen the `PV_Residual` needs an FFT chain to work.
-The second argument can be any float number bigger than 1.
-Usually values between 1.1 and 3 work better.
+Like every PV_Ugen `PV_Residual` needs an FFT chain to work.
+The second argument can be any float number bigger than 1 (since 1 will remove all the spectral information).
+Usually values close to 1 work better.
+Values lower than 1 are automatically clipped to 1.

 ### Example
 ```